Iyad-Abdulwahid/Task-Manager/README.md

 **Note:**

-- All students are required to use at least one of their tokens by 5 pm ET on Thursday, 1/6 during in-class office hours
+- All students are required to use at least one of their tokens by the end of the second full project work day.
-- Tyler will continue to hold office hours in the evenings/Sunday, which are token-free.
-However, you WILL be required to submit a troubleshooting issue before requesting project-related debugging (see next section for more info on troubleshooting issues!)
+- Our class TA will continue to hold office hours in the evenings/Sunday, which are token-free.
+However, you are encouraged to submit a troubleshooting issue before requesting project-related debugging (see next section for more info on troubleshooting issues!)

 #### Github Issues